creating alt-ctrl games

 opportunities for introspection and self-reflection with others

-critical and conceptual development of projects for a group exhibition
+critical and conceptual development of projects for a group exhibition at programs end

 a variety of guest speakers with varying perspectives and relevant practices

-gain knowledge around professional development for artists and creatives
+knowledge around professional development for artists and creatives

-get to know an amazing network and community of like-minded creative beings and potential future collaborators
+an amazing network and community of like-minded creative beings and potential future collaborators

 course outline

-Week 1: Intros and Bonding :)
+Week 1: Intros, Bonding, and Play :)

 In this first week we’ll spend lots of time getting to know each other, sharing past works, discussing and playing games, learning about different types of narrative games, and starting to think about and prototype initial ideas for game play.
 We’ll also get started playing with simple electronics and see how technology can hinder or enhance how we design games.